 Local government bonds refer to debt instruments issued by local public authorities with fiscal revenue within a country.
-These bonds are generally utilized for constructing local public facilities such as transportation infrastructure, communication systems, residential projects, educational institutions, hospitals, and sewage treatment systems.
-The repayment of principal and interest is typically secured by the local government's taxation capacity.
-There are two primary models of local debt issuance: the first involves direct issuance by local governments, while the second entails central government issuance of national bonds followed by relending to local governments.
-In specific contexts, local government bonds are also termed "municipal bonds".
+These bonds are typically utilized for constructing local public facilities such as transportation, communications, housing, education, hospitals, and sewage treatment systems.
+Generally, repayment of principal and interest is secured by the local government's tax revenue capacity.
+Two primary issuance models exist: direct issuance by local governments, and central government issuance of national bonds followed by on-lending to local authorities.
+Under specific circumstances, local government bonds may also be termed "municipal bonds".

-China's local government bond market was officially liberalized in 2009.
-Since then, this initiative has alleviated fiscal constraints on local governments, enabling them to flexibly raise capital in accordance with development plans approved by local people's congresses to address funding shortages.
-Furthermore, it has enhanced coordination mechanisms among the central government, local governments, and local legislative bodies.
-However, concerns have emerged regarding excessive debt accumulation by certain local governments.
-Given China's vast territory and significant regional development disparities, the issuance of local government bonds requires tailored approaches to ensure stable market development.
+China formally initiated local government bond issuance in 2009.
+Since then, this mechanism has alleviated fiscal constraints on local governments, enabling more flexible fundraising aligned with development plans approved by local People's Congresses to address capital shortages.
+Furthermore, it has enhanced coordination among the central government, local governments, and local People's Congresses.
+However, concerns have emerged regarding excessive debt accumulation by some local governments.
+Given China's vast territory and significant regional development disparities, bond issuance strategies should adapt to temporal and regional conditions to ensure stable development of the local government bond market.

-To support academic research, CnOpenData has compiled local government bond issuance information from 2009 onward, encompassing fields such as bond name(债券名称), issuance scale(发行规模), issuance date(发行日期), bond type(债券类型), and interest rates(利率).
+To support related research, CnOpenData has compiled issuance information of Chinese local government bonds since 2009, including fields such as bond name, issuance scale, issuance date, bond type, and interest rate.

 Data Scale